 What are the implications for social media marketing and branding?

-To me, these findings mean that people are still reading my tweets at the same or higher rates but are less likely to interact with or share them.
+To me, these findings mean that people are still reading my tweets at the same or higher rates.
+But they are less likely to interact with or share them.

 The effectiveness of Twitter as a social media channel that fosters connection and conversation is declining.

 In addition, I doubt that the recent doubling of maximum tweet length from 140 to 280 characters will make any difference to the trends I’ve noted.
 In fact, it may exacerbate them.
-Personally, I find that I am less likely to fully read the longer tweets increasingly showing up on my Twitter feeds.
+I find that I’m less inclined to fully read the longer tweets increasingly showing up on my Twitter feeds.

 An alternative channel to consider